witold-k/buildscripts/README.md

     - and/or port to lua
 - need to be cleaned up, remove unnecessary od bad parts

-no hurry, since this is good enopugh for me for now
+no hurry, since this is good enough for me for now